Doom87er/A-Lifeless-World/README.md

 A Game All about giving life to the empty void through complex patterns created from the interactions bettween "cells"

+this is the uncompilied code for a unity project (unity version 4.3.4f1) to open this in unity download the repository and then select the folder (should be called: "A-Life-Less-World") from: open project

 what we have so far:
  some extremly basic cells whose current behavior is mostly just an "idea" of how they should function -Basic Cell